DrMboga/PhotoLibrary/README.md

 scp -r ./bin/release/net8.0/linux-arm64/publish pi@192.168.0.65:/home/pi/projects/photo-library
 ```

-= Using ssh, add run permissions and run app:
+= Using ssh, add run permissions and run app (just for test, in point 3, we should create a service to run it):

 ```bash
 cd projects/photo-library/publish